George Valentin Bibescu: Automobiles

-Aviation
+Early Aviation

 Bibescu had an early interest in aviation; he flew a balloon named "Romania" brought from France 1905.
 Later he tried to teach himself how to fly a Voisin airplane, also brought from France, but without success.
 After Louis Blériot's demonstration flights in Bucharest on 18 October 1909 (organized at the invitation of Romanian Automobile Club, of which he was president), Bibescu went to France and enrolled in Blériot's school in Pau.
 On 6 January 1910 he was awarded Aéro-Club de France pilot's license number 20.